arahiche/Attention-based-AE-ONMF/README.md

-# Attention based AutoEncoder-like Orthogonal NMF
+# Attention based AutoEncoder

 ## Introduction
-This code is a Tensorflow implementation of the Attention based AE-NMF model described in the paper :
+This code is a Tensorflow implementation of the Attention based AE model described in the paper :
 _paper link, citation, asbtract and pipeline scheme will be included here_